nxp-auto-linux/ipc-shm/sample_multi_instance/README.rst

   Framework release from Flexera catalog and replace the line with SRCREV with SRCREV = "${AUTOREV}".

-Note: use image **fsl-image-auto** with any of the following machines supported
+Note: use image **fsl-image-auto** with any of machine supported or
-      for IPCF: s32g274aevb, s32r45xevb.
+      add the following line in conf/local.conf file:
+      *IMAGE_INSTALL_append_pn-fsl-image-auto = " ipc-shm"*

 Building manually
 -----------------